Rui-San/LAPR2_2023_2024/Readme.md

 If we want to run tests that use JUnit 5, we have to declare the junit-jupiter-engine dependency.

-* Junit Jupiter Dependency graph
+* Junit Jupiter Dependency graphPV
     - https://junit.org/junit5/docs/current/user-guide/
 * JUnit Annotation
     - https://junit.org/junit5/docs/current/user-guide/#writing-tests-annotations